 Why not include them as part of a private Ipoh tour itinerary?

-That way, you get a guided tour in Ipoh (or Cameron Highlands) by a local and licensed Ipoh guide.
+That way, you get a guided tour in Ipoh (or Cameron Highlands) by a local guide.
 Without having to worry about transport!

 Conclusion